Hack-With-Suraj/Hack-With-Suraj-Institute-of-Open-Source-University/README.md

 Hello everyone,

 I am Suraj Yadav, a professional software engineer with five years of experience and the founder of this university.
-Despite being a 10th-grade dropout, I embarked on a journey to become a computer scientist through self-directed learning.
+I embarked on a journey to become a computer scientist through self-directed learning.
 I have navigated this unconventional path with determination and resilience, transforming my passion for technology into a successful career.

 At Hack With Suraj Institute of Open Source University, I am committed to sharing my entire self-learning journey with you.
 I will provide access to all the content, tools, and resources that I utilized to achieve my goals.
 My aim is to empower and inspire you to forge your own path in the world of technology, regardless of traditional educational backgrounds.